NicoNav/igsaw-puzzle-app/README.md

 ## Usage

-### Jigsaw Bridge (Recommended)
+### Jigsaw Bridge

-The **Jigsaw Bridge** provides a context-aware workflow where Qwen Vision analyzes your puzzle and Qwen Edit applies changes based on that context.
+The **Jigsaw Bridge** provides a specialized workflow for creating puzzle pieces using SAM3 segmentation.

 1. Navigate to the "Jigsaw Bridge" tab
-2. Configure vision and edit models (defaults: qwen2-vl:4b and qwen2.5)
-3. Upload your jigsaw puzzle image
+2. Upload your jigsaw puzzle image
-4. The workflow guides you through 4 steps:
+3. The workflow guides you through 3 steps:
    - **Step 1**: Upload image
-   - **Step 2**: Analyze with Qwen Vision (provides detailed context)
+   - **Step 2**: Define pieces (enter number of points)
-   - **Step 3**: Enter your intent (generates context-aware prompt)
-   - **Step 4**: Execute edit with Qwen Edit
+   - **Step 3**: Generate pieces with SAM3

-**Key Benefit**: The edit model receives context from the vision analysis, making edits more accurate and contextually appropriate for jigsaw puzzles.

-### Ollama Vision

-1. Navigate to the "Ollama Vision" tab
-2. Upload an image or enter a text prompt
-3. Click "Send" to interact with the vision model
-4. The AI will analyze your image and provide descriptions or answers

 ### ComfyUI